-Spring 2020 data were collected from June 2, 2020 to July 17, 2020, during the COVID-19 pandemic.
+Spring 2020 data were collected from June 2, 2020 to July 17, 2020, during the

 QRIS = Quality Rating and Improvement System.

 ^aAutomatic ratings award a center a higher rating level without going through the QRIS application or review process, because the program already meets quality standards external to the QRIS.